Race Recap: Surf Coast Century, 50km

 • A small amount of trail mix

-Passing the first water station we would now start the ascent along Currawong Falls track.
+Passing the first water station we would now start the ascent along the Currawong Falls track.
 I lost Kristen by this time.
 She was behind me and then suddenly she wasn’t.

 Unpacking my poles that were attached to my pack I used them to start my climb.
 I remember from 2017 that I would have been grateful to use poles for these sections.
 Yes, I could have gone without them this year, as I feel like I’m a much stronger trail runner than I was back in 2017, but at the same time, by using the poles I became a much more efficient hiker, and I when it came to the hills I powered up them strongly.

-The track to Currawong falls bought back memories of entering Leura Forest.
+The track to Currawong Falls bought back memories of entering Leura Forest.
 Just not as dense.
 Unfortunately, Currawong Falls was not flowing this year.

 Travelling along the apt name Dam Walk track to the Painkalac Dam reservoir, I again was brought back to UTA.
 I knew that I was more than ready to do this and that I would be seeing my family soon.

-By now it occurred me that I had not seen 1 photographer yet, which I thought was quite strange.
-Then in a space of I kid you not 1km, I came across 3!Moggs creek was a hive of activity, from relay members changing over, to family and loved ones supporting those out on course.
+By now it occurred to me that I had not seen 1 photographer yet, which I thought was quite strange.
+Then in a space of I kid you not 1km, I came across 3!
+Moggs creek was a hive of activity, from relay members changing over, to family and loved ones supporting those out on the course.

 After making a detour to the loo, I went back to the drop bag to stock up.
 I dropped my poles into my bag knowing I would most likely not need them.
 Dumped my rubbish, grabbed more food for my pack, a buff but most importantly my headlamp.
 Having not done the next part of the course I had no idea what to expect.
 Giving hugs and kisses to the kids and Tom, I was off but first I took in a cup of chicken noodle soup.
 It was amazing.
 Grabbing a baked potato and of course more chips (yes I do love my potatoes).
 I was ready.